The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Kylli Sparre is an Estonian visual storyteller and mixed media artist.
 Her work embraces symbolism.
 And her images possess a dream-like atmosphere.
 The combination of visual techniques makes you question what’s real.

 Kylli’s photography work has a strong fine art influence.
 Her photographs are reminiscent of 18th and 19th-century paintings, with a hint of Gothic.
-The pictures are colourful.
+The pictures are colorful.
 But the tone is dark.
 Things look faded or distant.

 The composition of her images is striking.
 She constructs her photographs like paintings.
 Everything is intentional, and nothing is left out.